-- 1 TOEFL internet-based test (iBT) score of 80, paperbased test (PBT) score of 550, PTE score of 53, or an overall IELTS score of 6.0 with at least a 5.5 on each subband. - 2 Completion of level 112 of the intensive program at an ELS Language Center. - 3 Two years attendance and graduation from high school in an English speaking country with the minimum GPA required for admission to OCU. - Two semesters at a U.S. regionally accredited higher education institution with a minimum of 24 transferrable credits including any undergraduate program at Oklahoma City University and good academic standing. - Current English-speaking countries as listed in the Cambridge Book of Languages: American Samoa, Anguilla, Antigua/Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, British Guyana, Canada (except Quebec), Cayman Islands, Dominica, Falkland Islands, Fiji, Grenada, Guam, Guyana, Ireland, Jamaica/other West Indies, Liberia, Montserrat, New Zealand, Sierra Leone, South Africa, St. Helena, St. Kitts and Nevis, St. Lucia, St. Vincent, Trinidad and Tobago, Turks and Caico Isle, United Kingdom, Virgin Islands, and US Pacific Trust.
+- TOEFL internet-based test (iBT) score of 80, paperbased test (PBT) score of 550, PTE score of 53, or an overall IELTS score of 6.0 with at least a 5.5 on each subband. - Completion of level 112 of the intensive program at an ELS Language Center. - Two years attendance and graduation from high school in an English speaking country with the minimum GPA required for admission to OCU. - Two semesters at a U.S. regionally accredited higher education institution with a minimum of 24 transferrable credits including any undergraduate program at Oklahoma City University and good academic standing.